 Trigger Point Dry Needling in New Melle, MO | Axes Physical Therapy

 We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our licensed and experienced physical and occupational in New Melle, MO act as part of your team to implement a customized treatment plan that we’ve seen be successful with our own eyes.
-We’ve devoted our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
-Get in touch with a professional New Melle, MO physical therapist online or call the location nearest you.
+At Axes, our professional and knowledgeable physical and occupational in New Melle, MO act as part of your team to develop a personalized treatment plan that we’ve seen be successful with our own eyes.
+We’ve devoted our practice to getting the best results for our clients and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or bending down and picking up your grandkids without feeling any pain.
+Reach out to an experienced New Melle, MO physical therapist online or call the location nearest you.